nus-cs2113-AY2223S2/tp/docs/team/mitchmalvin1.md

 - Fixed bugs raised during PE-dry-run such as the crucial `InvalidUUIDException`, the detailed list of bugs solved can be found in [#150.](https://github.com/AY2223S2-CS2113-F10-1/tp/pull/150)
+- Contributed to various exception checking and the unit test to ensure that the exception message is appropriate.
 - Contributed to the overall architecture of `Inka` such as all the `UUID` classes.
 - Contributed to the skeleton code in `Inka` so the `tp` can get started.
 - Set up the [AY2223-S2-CS21113-F10-1](https://github.com/AY2223S2-CS2113-F10-1) organization and